 Safe, effective, and innovative, the Shot Indicating Resetting Trigger (SIRT) Training Pistol was developed by shooters for shooters, to complement live fire training.
-Glock and M&P owners have no better, more realistic way of training!
-From the size and weight to the shot indicating laser, this is an innovative product that goes a long way towards helping improve your skill level!
+More about the SIRT.

 Get optional extra's for your SIRT here!

 Large, molded-in handle.
 Two layers of high-density foam.
 Thick wall construction for maximum protection.
 Comfortable, secure, user-friendly latches.
 Lockable.
 Fits one SIRT and 3 magazines.
 Made in the USA.